 When an acquisition leads you across the ocean

-Talking with Real Business, he advised: “As you start to develop a new team and culture in an overseas market, try and strike a fine balance between respect for the company’s previous traditions, brand and culture whilst asserting your company’s values.”
+How can companies get it right from the get-go?Talking with Real Business, he advised: “As you start to develop a new team and culture in an overseas market, try and strike a fine balance between respect for the company’s previous traditions, brand and culture whilst asserting your company’s values.”

 Share this story